- Chief Executive Mike McWilliams

 BCom, University of Otago

-Lynley is currently acting Manager for Information Services.
-The Information Services team provides essential infrastructure for GNS Science including IT Operations, Applications, Records and Library services.
-Lynley has over 20 years experience in the IT industry, in both the private and public sectors, developing and managing applications for a range of organisations and based on a number of different development platforms.
+Lynley leads the Information Services team which provides essential support for GNS Science with IT infrastructure and operations, Applications development, Records management and Library services.
+Lynley joined GNS in 2008 and has over 20 years experience in the IT industry, in both the private and public sectors.
+She has held both line management and project management roles, and been responsible for developing applications for a wide range of organisations.

 PhD, Victoria University of Wellington

-Kelvin manages the research platform that integrates all of New Zealand’s government-funded research in natural hazards.
-The portfolio ranges from geological and weather-related hazards, integrated natural hazard risk, resilient engineering and infrastructure research, and societal and land-use planning aspects of natural hazard mitigation.
-Kelvin has a research background in geology with specialisations in mapping, active fault studies, tsunami deposits, and hazard and risk assessment.
+Kelvin manages the research platform that integrates New Zealand’s government-funded research in natural hazards.
+The portfolio encompasses geological and weather-related hazards, integrated natural hazard risk, resilient engineering and infrastructure research, and societal and land-use planning aspects of natural hazard mitigation.
+Kelvin has been with GNS Science since 1992, and has a research background in geology with specialisations in mapping, active fault studies, coastal terraces and tsunami deposits, and hazard and risk assessment.

 Barrister and Solicitor

-Peter provides legal and commercial advice to GNS Science.
+As General Council, Peter provides legal and commercial advice to GNS Science.
 He is a commercial lawyer with experience in intellectual property.
-Peter has been a partner in a national law firm, and has worked in the finance and entertainment industries.
+Peter has been a partner in a national law firm, and has worked in the finance and film industries.